 - Most recently filed annual tax return.

-- Trading history, that’s to say, agreement copies (both buyers and sellers), purchase order copies, sales confirmation copies and so on.
+- Trading history, that’s to say, copies of agreements (both buyers and sellers), purchase orders, sales confirmations and so on.

 Furthermore, you’ll need to write a business plan (your agency should help you prepare it if you don’t have previous experience).
 In my experience, the business plan doesn’t need to be too detailed, but you do need to provide a direction for your business (what services you intend to offer, in which countries you intend to operate and so on).

 In order to open the bank account, you’ll have to go to the bank’s branch in Hong Kong.
 There is no other way around this.
-However, for a small fee (1,000 HKD), your agency will apply for your bank account on your behalf and an employee of the agency will accompany you to the bank and help you open the account.
-It shouldn’t take more than two hours.
+However, for a small fee (1,000 HKD, which is already included in the incorporation package fee), your agency will provide you with an advising service, pre-screening service and will set up an appointment on your behalf with the bank you wish to use.
+If the bank allows it, an employee of the agency will also accompany you to the bank and follow up with the account opening status.
+The face to face interview shouldn’t take more than one hour.

-Just remember to bring your passport and 10,000 HKD cash (this will represent the registered capital of the company and must be deposited into your company bank account on the same day you opened the account).
+Just remember to bring your passport and 10,000 HKD in cash (this will be the registered capital of the company and must be deposited into your company bank account on the same day you open the account).

-Finally, it’s also possible to open an off-shore bank account (for instance in Singapore or Switzerland) without visiting Hong Kong.
-I recommend you to discuss these details with your agency as choosing the right bank is extremely important.
+It’s also possible to open an off-shore bank account (for instance in Singapore or Switzerland) without visiting Hong Kong.
+I recommend that you discuss these details with your agency, as choosing the right bank is extremely important.

 How to choose an honest agency and avoid scammers